The time to file your tax returns is coming soon

 8 min read

 Section 89(1) of the Income Tax Act offers relief from receipt of past income in the current year for any change in taxation laws.
-The relief is provided by recalculating the tax outflow on such arrears of income according to the taxation rules applicable in both the years, year of receipt, and the year to which the income pertains.
-Any increase in the tax outflow due to change in taxation rules in the year of receipt is allowed as relief under section 89(1).
+The relief is provided by recalculating the tax outflow on such arrears of income according to the taxation rules applicable in both the years, year of receipt and the year to which the income pertains.
+Any increase in the tax outflow due to an increase in slab rates in the year of receipt is allowed as relief under section 89(1).

 You can read in detail about how to calculate relief under Section 89(1) – Here